Devlar-Technologies/ai-workforce/docs/README.md

-# Devlar AI Workforce Documentation
+# AI Workforce Documentation

-This directory contains comprehensive documentation for the Devlar AI Workforce system.
+This directory contains comprehensive documentation for the AI Workforce system - an autonomous AI platform that deploys 6 specialist pods to execute business goals.

 ## Documentation Structure